pyOpenSci/handbook/reference/meeting-notes/2021/2021-05-17-software-review-scipy-notes.md

 - LW: close older issues w/invitation to submit
 - LW: will get back to simon about PyMedPhys
 - DN: add suggestion to editor guide to update initial comment w/reviewers etc. so it's right at top of issue
-- DN: post on twitter asking for reviewrs for devicely
+- DN: post on twitter asking for reviewers for devicely
 - DN: figure out if there's overlap for phylup
 - DN: follow up w/LW + IO about mentored sprints at SciPy

 ## SciPy Mentored Sprints (David) - Tania Allard

-* they are doing these springs at pycon
+- they are doing these springs at pycon
   - <https://mentored-sprints.netlify.app/>
   - <https://www.youtube.com/watch?v=SGUHyP8ki_Q>

 - could we use pyOpenSci maintainers to participate in the mentored sprints?
   - Have them bring friends who can contribute to the sprints?
   - maintainers would need to identify things to fix